PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 1) convert the hue degrees, saturation percentage and luminosity percentage to corresponding red, green and blue numbers between 0 and 255
 2) convert the RGB values to HEX

-Before we tear into writing an HSL to RGB algorithm, we could likely benefit from checking to see whether this problem has already been solved.
+Before we tear into writing an HSL to RGB algorithm, we should check whether this problem has already been solved.

-The easiest way to check is to head to <http://npmjs.com> and do a search.
+The easiest way to check is to head to <http://npmjs.com> and perform a search.

 ![](images/fig1.4.png)
 *Oh look somebodies already solved this*